dodgymike/hackrf-wiki/Multiple-device-hardware-level-syncronisation.md

 You will also need the standard requirements such as antenna and USB cable.

-# Opening your hackrf
+# Opening your HackRF
-The hackrf case has small plastic clips holding it in place.
+The HackRF case has small plastic clips holding it in place.
 These are usually **destroyed** when the case is opened.
 Please follow the instructions in [this video](https://www.youtube.com/watch?v=zuXJtpTSEJM) by [Jared Boone](https://twitter.com/sharebrained).

 # Connect the clocks
-Connecting the hackrf clocks together will force them to sample at precisely the same rate.
+Connecting the HackRF clocks together will force them to sample at precisely the same rate.
 The individual samples will most likely be sampled at slightly different time due to phase offsets in the clock ICs, but for most purposes this is acceptable.

-Choose a **primary** hackrf, and connect the clock sync cable from the _clock out_ connector to the _clock in_ connector of the **second** hackrf.
-If you're using another hackrf, connect the **second** hackrf's _clock out_ to the **third** hackrf's _clock in_.
+Choose a **primary** HackRF, and connect the clock sync cable from the _clock out_ connector to the _clock in_ connector of the **second** HackRF.
+If you're using another HackRF, connect the **second** HackRF's _clock out_ to the **third** HackRF's _clock in_.

-Your hackrfs should look like this:
+Your HackRFs should look like this:
 [[https://raw.githubusercontent.com/dodgymike/hackrf-wiki/master/images/hackrf-clock-sync.jpg]]

 # Identify the pin headers
-Firstly, this has only been tested on official Hackrf Ones.
-If you have a jawbreaker, Hackrf blue or another hackrf-inspired device, you will have to figure out how to connect the devices correctly, using the schematics.
+Firstly, this has only been tested on official HackRF Ones.
+If you have a jawbreaker, HackRF blue or another HackRF-inspired device, you will have to figure out how to connect the devices correctly, using the schematics.

 The hackrf has four pin headers, three of which are arranged in a 'C' shape.
 On the board these are marked as _P28_, _P22_ and _P20_. _P20_ is the header closest to the _clock in_/_clock out_ connectors.
 For this exercise we will only be discussing _P20_.
 The [hackrf schematics](https://github.com/mossmann/hackrf/tree/master/hardware/hackrf-one) are a very good reference for this activity.
 The relevant part can been seen in the following image: